Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 In the second stage of pretraining, we leveraged the pretrained vision and text encoders from the first stage and further refined them using an Image-Report Contrastive Learning approach \cite{clip} to align image and text embeddings in a shared multi-modal embedding space.
 During training, MRI-report pairs are processed to generate their respective embeddings.
 The model encourages embeddings from matching image-report pairs to be close in the shared space while pushing apart embeddings from non-matching pairs.
-Details regarding the construction of image and text inputs, along with the data sampling strategy designed to enhance contrastive learning, are provided in Section 4.4.5.
+Details regarding the construction of image and text inputs, along with the data sampling strategy designed to enhance contrastive learning, are provided in Section 4.6.

-\subsubsection{Data Augmentation}
+\subsection{Data Augmentation}

 To enable a generalist foundation model capable of handling inconsistencies in MRI resolution, size, and acquisition protocols across scanners and body regions, we tailored our vision encoder training to be robust to such inconsistencies.
 Beyond standard augmentations like rotation and flipping, we customized the cropping strategy used in DINO’s teacher network.
-DINOv2 includes two global crops, and we adapted them for MRI by defining one crop that covers the entire scan resized to the input dimensions, and another partial crop extracted at a randomly selected resolution to introduce scale diversity.
-From these two global crops, we generated local crops for the student network, enabling the model to process the same scan at multiple resolutions and learn consistent image-level representations.
-In the second stage of multi-modal contrastive training, we preserved more complete contextual information while keeping robustness to resolution variation by randomly cropping within 75\%–100\% of the image size and resizing to a relatively larger input size to retain fine details (Method 4.5).
+DINOv2 includes two global crops, and we adapted them for MRI by defining one crop that covers the entire scan resized to the input dimensions, and another partial crop extracted at a randomly selected resolution (\zyc{0.5–1.5 mm in-plane, 1–6 mm out-of-plane}) to introduce scale diversity, allowing the same scan to be seen at multiple resolutions.
+From each of these two global crops, we generated local crops with the same resolutions for the student network, enabling the model to learn consistent image-level representations.
+In the second stage of multi-modal contrastive training, we preserved more complete contextual information while keeping robustness to resolution variation by randomly cropping within 75\%–100\% of the image size and resizing to a relatively larger input size to retain fine details and resolutions (Section 4.7).

-\subsubsection{Organ-Based Study-level Data Sampling}
+\subsection{Organ-Based Study-level Data Sampling}